pearcej/pearcej.github.io/csc236/index.md

     - Take Quiz Q04 on Chapters 6 and 7 of [C++ for Python Programmers](https://runestone.academy/runestone/books/published/cpp4python/index.html) Be sure to use the book cpp4py and the course csc236-transition-F19 and a login using your Berea email and username.
     - Complete and submit [T03: Debugging Techniques](https://docs.google.com/document/d/1T0BS2SzKxoOXg_EpfDCpFd8UG219_Jbqzl8W1kogtcc/edit?usp=sharing)
   - Outside of class:
     - Register for our next Runestone book.
 Read Chapter 1 in [Problem Solving with Algorithms and Data Structures using C++](https://runestone.academy/runestone/books/published/cppds/index.html) in preparation for a reading quiz.
-Be sure to use the book cppds,  the course csc236-DS-F19, and a login using your Berea email and username.
+Be sure to use our course csc236-DS-F19, and a login using your Berea email and username.
 Note: You can safely skip sections 1.7-1.11 because longer versions of these all appeared in our first other book.
 I recommend reading 1.12 the most carefully because it introduces OOP and classes.
 1.13 is a harder read, so get the main ideas and you will be fine.
     - Continue making progress on [L02: Loopy Art](https://docs.google.com/document/d/1ioeFDwSYjqptnOVeFmoiKL9baWLCeVRM9FQvoci6iio/edit?usp=sharing) which is due Friday, September 6, 2019.

 ## Day 5: Friday, August 30, 2019